 - Downside: The light itself, which is warm and yellowish, can be less illuminating than a bluer, brighter white light.
 Also, they last for only about 1,000 hours, so you may need to change them every couple of years.

-HID stands for the “high intensity discharge” needed to create an electrical arc in a bulb containing xenon gas, and each light has a built-in ballast to create the high voltage and current.
+HID stands for the “high intensity discharge” needed to create an electrical arc in a bulb containing xenon gas, and each headlight has a built-in ballast to create the high voltage and current.
 HID xenon lights are often used only for low-beam headlights, with the high beam using a halogen system.

 - Upside: The light is distributed via a projector lens, so the beam is more targeted and can shine farther.
 The light itself is bright white, which is closer to daylight and provides better illumination.
 Also, HID xenon systems last twice as long as halogen bulbs.